 By Train from Geneva Airport to Other Parts of Switzerland

 Almost all long-distance trains departing from Genève start their journeys at Geneva Airport.
 This allow for direct links from the airport to many parts of Switzerland.
-Swiss Railways have online timetables and tickets.
+Swiss Railways and Trainline have online timetables and tickets.

 Almost all Inter-City (IC) and Inter-Region (IR) trains start from Geneva Airport.
 Regional Express (RE) trains usually depart from Gare Cornavin only but transfers here are easy and often do not require a platform change.